The carp is one of the most popular pond fishes in the world

 As one of the most popular types of pond or aquarium fish in the world, many species of carp have undergone selective breeding for shape, color, and resistance to disease.
 This practice probably originated somewhere in China and then spread out to the rest of the world.
-Today they are common in artificial ponds, aquaculture, and recreational and commercial fishing.
+Today carp fish are common in artificial ponds, aquaculture, and recreational and commercial fishing.

 4 Incredible Carp Facts!

 - To survive the winter season, the carp fish enters a period of lethargy in which it moves to the bottom of the water and then stops eating.
 This dramatically slows its metabolism until the temperature improves.

 - The carp is considered to be one of the worst invading species of freshwater fish outside of its native habitat.

 - Some species can survive a very long time on low oxygen content.

 - Despite the reputation, the goldfish and other carp do not have a poor memory.
 In fact, one study suggested that goldfish can perhaps recognize human faces.

 Classification and Scientific Name

 There is a lot of confusion surrounding the name “carp,” because it’s actually an informal term and not a scientific one.
 The closest thing to a scientific classification is the family of Cyprinidae (which actually derives from the Ancient Greek name for the carp, kuprinos; this may have some connection to Aphrodite, the goddess of procreation and love).
 Think of it this way.
 Every single species of carp belong to a single family.
 However, not every member of the family is a carp.
 It also includes the minnows and the barbells.